 Report from the US Dept. of HHS outlines recommended cybersecurity practices to manage threats from cyberattacks and to protect patients.
 The 2018 IBM Security and Ponemon Institute study identified costs of $408 per compromised record in healthcare data breaches, nearly twice the cost of the next industry (Financial).
 Five threats received focus: E-mail phishing, Ransomware attacks, Loss or theft of equipment or data; Insider threats (both accidental and intentional); and Attacks against connected medical devices.
 The resources linked identify ten types of practices for small, medium and large healthcare organizations.
 Topics cover email protection, endpoint protection, managing access, data protection and loss prevention; asset management, network mgmt, vulnerability mgmt, incident response, medical device security and cybersecurity policies.
 Guidelines are consensus-based with healthcare industry and cybersecurity expert leadership.
 They are voluntary and meant to be cost-effective.
+Published December 2018.

-The Most Wired hospitals & healthcare systems for 2018 named 254 organizations.
-Survey by the College of Healthcare Information Management Executives (CHIME) asked hospitals and healthcare systems to report on how they use information technology.
-While the full survey is not available, topics included cybersecurity (including dedicated CISO), disaster recovery, data integration, interoperability, population health and at-home chronic disease management, value-based care, patient engagement, telehealth, mobile capabilities, virtual physician office visits, ePrescribing and other IT strategies.
-View the map, or download the full of hospitals (Excel).
+HealthCare’s Most Wired hospitals & healthcare systems for 2019 are named at Level 7 to Level 10.
+Hospital and Ambulatory recognition are separated.
+Survey by the College of Healthcare Information Management Executives (CHIME) asked hospitals, healthcare systems and others to report on how they use information technology.
+Recognition reflects certification levels that serves as a catalyst to adopt technology that improves patient outcomes and engagement.
+The full survey is not available, nor is methodology.
+However, past topics included cybersecurity (including dedicated CISO), disaster recovery, data integration, interoperability, population health and at-home chronic disease management, value-based care, patient engagement, telehealth, mobile capabilities, virtual physician office visits, ePrescribing and other IT strategies.
 Survey was formerly conducted by Hospitals & Health Networks magazine.